 Jean-Pierre heads BELMAL and associated units' developmental phase.
 In October 2021 he launched the flagship PARÉ malletier school in France.
-Previously, on 1 January 2018, coinciding with the launch of the European Year for Cultural Heritage, he hoisted the sails of the Nicolas Gilbert and Jean Paré Ecole des Malletiers, his flagship educational platforms for the artisan malletier craftsmanship.
-He is since May 2018 also the main host at the school's new "Malles De Voyage" showcase, at Durbuy city.
+Previously, on 1 January 2018, coinciding with the launch of the European Year for Cultural Heritage, he hoisted the sails of the Ecole des Malletiers Nicolas Gilbert, his Belgian educational platform for artisan malletier craftsmanship.

 entrusted him with restoration or conservation of travelling trunks that are part of the House's own

 heritage.
 He also contributed to the history-part, and with